-Commercially certified Google Chromecast allows guests and residents to cast content from a portable device to the room’s TV – offering an almost infinite supply of content from APPS such as Netflix, Amazon Prime, YouTube and BBC iPlayer.
+Commercially certified Google Chromecast enables the casting of content from a portable device to a healthcare display – offering an almost infinite supply of content from apps such as Netflix, Amazon Prime, YouTube and BBC iPlayer.

 What is it?